Getting life insurance coverage for your mortgage payments can be a daunting task. Let’s start with the name.

 Options however tend to vary and can get confusing at times, but something is better than nothing.
 When buying a home or starting a family, insurance coverage is a must in one way or another.
 Below we will break down some of the key differences to consider when evaluating between getting mortgage life insurance and life insurance.

-- Term insurance provides coverage for your beneficiary and more flexibility for how the benefit is spent.
-With mortgage insurance, your protection declines over time, and benefits are paid out to the lender (rather than your beneficiary).
+- Term life insurance provides coverage for your beneficiary and more flexibility for how the benefit is spent.
+With mortgage insurance, your protection declines over time, and benefits are paid out to the mortgage lender (rather than your beneficiary).

 - While mortgage insurance is easier to get, life insurance protection is often superior.
 It ensures your loved ones receive the full face coverage amount and reduces uncertainty during the post-claims process.

-Differences Between Mortgage Life Insurance vs. Life Insurance
+Differences Between Mortgage Insurance vs Life Insurance

 - Mortgage life insurance is easier and often more expensive to apply for